tanezky/tanezky.github.io/_posts/nas/2024-08-12-testing-unraid.md

 [SUM]   0.00-10.00  sec  1.11 GBytes   957 Mbits/sec  0.000 ms  0/0 (0%)  sender
 [SUM]   0.00-10.00  sec  1.11 GBytes   956 Mbits/sec  0.046 ms  0/825618 (0%)  receiver
 ```
+## Power Consumption
+At idle, the device consumed approximately 34 Watts.
+During file transfers the power consumption increased to 43 Watts.

 ## Conclusion
 unRAID proved to be remarkably user-friendly for setting up ZFS pools and creating shares.
 It's easy to see why it's so widely recommended, and the extensive collection of community-provided applications is a major plus.